aliMoshiri/CreateCdll/README.md

-then for generate dll file you can also you this command gcc -shared -o TestDll.dll -Wl,--out-implib,libtstdll.a main.o then your dll will be generated and you can use it in your application
+then for generate dll file you can also you this command gcc -shared -o TestDll.dll -Wl,--out-implib,libtstdll.a main.o then your dll will be generated and you can use it in your application in your python file you can use  cdll that located in ctypes  for use generated Dll